dnrw20/SRPN/README.md

-# mortology
-Saturated Reverse Polish Notation
+# Saturated Reverse Polish Notation
 (SRPN) Calculator
 Whilst performing some maintenance on a legacy system you find that it makes use of a program called SRPN (srpn).
 SRPN is not documented